Apr 292012

 April 30, 2012

 With the summer season almost here, travel and hotel stays will be increasing.
 For us, summer doesn’t necessarily increase our time spent in hotels.
-Between conferences and long trials away from home, we end up in hotels pretty often.
-Last month, my partner and I were in a hotel in New Jersey for a few days for a trial in a longshore accident case.
-The case settled on the first day of trial, so luckily for my partner and I, our hotel stay was short-lived and we got to go home to our families.
+Between conferences and long trials away from home, the accident lawyers at Laffey, Bucci & Kent end up in hotels pretty often.
+Last month, firm partners, Paul Bucci and Brian Kent were in a hotel in New Jersey for a few days for a trial in a longshore accident case.
+The case settled on the first day of trial, so luckily their hotel stay was short-lived and they got to go home to their families.

-One of the things I noticed about the hotel was the lack of security.
-No key card was required to access the elevators or the floors.
+Hotel security is often an issue when staying at a hotel.
+Oftentimes, no key card is required to access the elevators or the floors.
 This isn’t uncommon for hotels, but this doesn’t mean that a hotel can’t be liable for criminal activity.
 Just like in slip and fall situations, a hotel’s negligence for criminal access boils down to one critical factor – foreseeability.

 Liability of any person or business, like a hotel, is based on an idea that if you can reasonably foresee the risk of injury and do nothing, you may be liable.
 So, a hotel which doesn’t have any policy for inspecting the grounds for slip and fall hazards could certainly foresee the risk of injury.
 For example, a hotel pool entrance area that isn’t inspected for accumulations of water is a foreseeable slipping hazard.